solhaim/VC_Paraguay2024/README.md

 ```

 To visualize all the Kraken reports at once you can use Pavian: [https://fbreitwieser.shinyapps.io/pavian/](https://fbreitwieser.shinyapps.io/pavian/).
-Upload them by selecting all the reports you want to analyze and afterwards click on "Results overview".
+Upload them by clicking on "Browse" and selecting all the reports you want to analyze and afterwards click on "Results overview".

 ### Assembly